stashed/project/enhancements/restore-batch.md

 ### Goal

-The goal of this KEPS can be summarized as below:
+The goal of this doc can be summarized as below:

 1. Ensure 1:1 Mapping between `Repository` and `BackupBatch` CRD.
 2. Introduce `RestoreBatch` CRD.